Relevant Legal Training / Relevant Legal Practice or Work

 * Calculation is based on UK calendar.

-Ben’s last day of RLP is 12 September 2023 (Tuesday) after taking into account 19 days of leave taken and firm closures.
+Ben’s last day of RLP is 11 September 2026 (Friday) after taking into account the 19 non-working days.

 Certification for Completion of RLT, RLP or RLW